 Make sure you get all of it!
 No pumpkin wasted here.

 Step 8: Give the pumpkin a whirl in a food processor or mash it up by hand to break up any large pieces.
 And voila!
 You're ready to go.
-Keep pumpkin purée in the fridge for up to a week and use it in baked goods, french toast, cupcakes, gnocchi, you name it!
+Keep pumpkin purée in the fridge for up to a week and use it in baked goods, pumpkin bread french toast, pumpkin ale cupcakes, gnocchi, you name it!